dandyvica/rbfd/readrbf/source/doc/help.md

 --gl pattern
 : Grep lines: only select lines matching the regex pattern.
-NB if --gf is also specific, this --gl comes first.
+NB if "--gf" is also specified, this --gl comes first.

+--gr condition
+: Grep records: include records matching condition

 -i file
 : Full path and name of the file to be read and converted.